dvdred/c7pydio/README.md

 ```

 ## PERSISTENT DATA (what I have to backup?)
-All data are persistent for default:
+All data are persistent for default.
+Backup the next folder and docker-compose.yml for preservation purpose:
-- "./data" folder present at the root of this projects will contains the database, the configuration and the media files of this composition.
-If you have problems with folder permissions, it is possible to make ./data writeable for all, recursively:
+- "./data" folder present at the root of this projects will contains the database, the configuration of the running application and the media files of this composition.
+- "./pydio/etc/" contains the configuration of the application and apache server.
+It contains the ssl certificate.

+## Permission problems:
+- If you have problems with folder permissions, it is possible to make ./data writeable for all, recursively as workaround:
 ``` chmod -R a+rw ./data ```